A guide to building work that doesn't require a building consent under Schedule 1 of the Building Act 2004.

 Building consent exemptions for low-risk work

-See an overview of building work exempt from needing a building consent.
+An overview of building work that usually doesn't require a building consent.

 5. Repair and maintenance of existing water heater